- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 - The Complainant’s Mental or Physical State

-Under Michigan law, a person will be guilty of fourth degree criminal sexual conduct for having unwanted sexual contact with a person considered mentally incapable, mentally incapacitated, or was in a state of physical helplessness.
+Under Michigan law, a person will be guilty of fourth-degree criminal sexual conduct for having unwanted sexual contact with a person considered mentally incapable, mentally incapacitated, or in a state of physical helplessness.

 The prosecution must prove the person knew or was reasonably expected to have known that the victim was mentally challenged or in a state of physical helplessness during the commission of the offense.

-- Mentally Incapable: refers to a person that suffers from a mental defect or disease that renders them temporarily or permanently incapable of understanding the nature of their conduct.
+- Mentally Incapable: refers to a person who suffers from a mental defect or disease that renders them temporarily or permanently incapable of understanding the nature of their conduct.

 - Mentally Incapacitated: a person is mentally incapacitated if they are rendered temporarily or permanently incapable of appraising or controlling their conduct due to a narcotic influence or any substance administered on the person without their consent or due to the commission of an act upon them without their consent.